gliviu/autocomplete-robot-framework/README.md

 Be sure to have PYTHONPATH, JYTHONPATH, CLASSPATH and IRONPYTHONPATH environment properly defined.

 At this time libraries with mandatory parameters in constructor are not supported.
 Libraries identified by path do not work - 'Library    path/PythonLibrary.py'

-To help troubleshoot wrong imports and python environment problems take a look at [Status panel](#status) below.
+Take a look at [Status panel](#status) below for troubleshooting wrong imports and python environment problems .

 ## Fallback libraries
 Official Robot Framework [libraries](http://robotframework.org/#libraries) are included for convenience, just in case library import mechanism is not working for some reasons.
 This could be the case for example if using the RF Jar distribution without any python interpreter available.